MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/videos.md

 Watch [this video](https://youtu.be/DQJWsCDNpb4?list=PLE8_akGzEn_z_qRTst3OFZf1fC8VIao8F) to learn how to:

-* Download the Dynamics 365 Remote Assist mobile application and sign in
 * Learn the tools
 * Make a Dynamics 365 Remote Assist call
 * Add annotations